TritonDataCenter/rfd/rfd/0150/README.md

-is to add filtering support to CMON's discovery endpoint and in Prometheus' [`triton_sd_config`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Ctriton_sd_config%3E) such that a given prometheus instance could handle a subset of services.
-(TODO: link to this ticket).
+is to add filtering support to CMON's discovery endpoint and in Prometheus' [`triton_sd_config`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Ctriton_sd_config%3E) such that a given prometheus instance could handle a subset of services (TRITON-755).

 - discovery filtering support
 - determine if shared or separate Triton/Manta images